George worked in music retail for more than thirty years and has written for a variety of music zines and newspapers over the years.

 Ozzy Osbourne - Diary of a Madman

 For Ozzy Osbourne's second solo outing, he knew his fans were expecting him to have another great jacket to go along with another great album.
 With Randy Rhoads on board, getting the classic album down was probably no problem.
-For the cover, Ozzy turned to Steve Joule, who at the time was relatively unknown but would go on the work on Ozzy's Bark at the Moon and Speak of the Devil albums as well as projects for other bands.
+For the cover, Ozzy turned to Steve "Krusher" Joule, who at the time was relatively unknown but would go on to become the art director for Kerrang! magazine.
+In addition to working on Ozzy's Bark at the Moon and Speak of the Devil albums, he has worked on many projects for other bands such as Mötorhead, Gamma, Sammy Hagar and more.
 The cover, featuring a suitably deranged Ozzy, was a fantastic if somewhat more controversial cover than his debut.

 Iron Butterfly - Heavy